Did you notice that there’s beef on the cover of my heart-healthy cookbook? 🤔 Here’s how that came to be…

 You might want to shift the emphasis, and you’ll see that in the meat recipes – the meat portions are relatively small and accompanied by plant-based protein sources like black beans and cashews as well as vegetables.

 And you might not want to have meat every day, which is why there are 20 vegetarian and vegan entrees, 14 fish/seafood, and 12 using poultry.

 But “all or nothing” thinking tends to be short-lived, so I tend to promote an “all foods fit” approach to eating.
 Besides beef you’ll find a bit of cheese, soy sauce (reduced-sodium), chocolate and even salt in there with all of the vegetables, fruit, whole grains, nuts, etc.

 Instead of thinking of particular foods as “healthy” or “unhealthy,” (and definitely not good or bad), it’s your overall pattern of eating and your overall lifestyle in general that shapes your cardiovascular health, year after year (in addition to the many factors beyond our control).

 Heart health is for life, right?

-Americans, pre-order it here on Amazon.com (this is an affiliate link – at no cost to you, I will earn a commission if you make a purchase).
+You can grab a copy here on Amazon.com or for Canadians, on Amazon.ca.
+(Those are affiliate links – at no cost to you, I will earn a small commission if you make a purchase).